-PLANET GS-4210 series offers comprehensive IPv4 / IPv6 Layer 2 to Layer 4 Access Control List (ACL) for enforcing security to the edge.
+The GS-4210-16UP4C and GS-4210-24UP4C offer comprehensive Layer 2 to Layer 4 Access Control List (ACL) for enforcing security to the edge.
 It can be used to restrict network access by denying packets based on source and destination IP address, TCP/UDP ports or defined typical network applications.
-Its protection mechanism also comprises 802.1X port-based user and device authentication, which can be deployed with RADIUS to ensure the port level security and block illegal users.
-With the Protected Port function, communication between edge ports can be prevented to guarantee user privacy.
-Furthermore, Port Security function allows to limit the number of network devices on a given port.
+Its protection mechanism also comprises 802.1x Port-based user authentication.
+With the private VLAN function, communication between edge ports can be prevented to ensure user privacy.

-Advanced Network Security
+Advanced IP Network Protection

-The GS-4210 series also provides DHCP Snooping, IP Source Guard and Dynamic ARP Inspection functions to prevent IP snooping from attack and discard ARP packets with invalid MAC address.
-The network administrators can now construct highly secured corporate networks with considerably less time and effort than before.
+The GS-4210-16UP4C and GS-4210-24UP4C also provide DHCP Snooping, IP Source Guard and Dynamic ARP Inspection functions to prevent IP snooping from attack and discard ARP packets with invalid MAC address.
+The network administrator can now build highly-secure corporate networks with considerably less time and effort than before.